 Routine: Try to go to bed at the same time every night and get into a pattern of waking up at the same time.

-Avoid sleeping pills: Steer clear of tranquilisers and sleeping aids, as well as caffeine and other stimulants, especially before bedtime.
+Avoid sleeping pills: Steer clear of tranquilizers and sleeping aids, as well as caffeine and other stimulants, especially before bedtime.

 Check medication: Often the nightmares might be a rather unpleasant side effect of medication you're on.
 Contact your doctor to find an alternative.